ADR1993/evolutionary-puzzle-twinship/README.md

-# evolutionary-puzzle-twinship
+# The evolutionary puzzle of human twinship: data and code

-Data and code for the manuscript "The evolutionary puzzle of human twinship"
+This repository contains the data and code used to generate the plots and maps in the manuscript "The evolutionary puzzle of human twinship".